Time in Italy

 Italy alternates between Central European Time (Tempo dell'Europa Centrale, UTC+01:00) and Central European Summer Time (Orario Estivo dell'Europa Centrale, UTC+02:00), because it follows the European Summer Time annual Daylight saving time (ora legale) procedure.
 As such Italy begins observing Central European Summer Time at 02:00 CET on the last Sunday in March and switches back to Central European Time on the last Sunday of October since 1996.

+IANA time zone database

+In the IANA time zone database, Italy is given one zone in the file zone.tab – Europe/Rome.
+Data for Italy taken directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: